-Well, here’s one reason.
-In a process called “temporal discounting”, people significantly discount the value of things they won’t receive any time soon.
-Therefore, if shoppers think it will be years before they can earn their first reward, the actual value of the reward decreases.
+Here's one reason: in a process called “temporal discounting”, people significantly discount the value of things they won’t receive any time soon.
+Therefore, if shoppers think it will be years before they can earn their first reward, the effective value of the reward today decreases.
 As we know, less valuable rewards mean weaker incentives.

 Tactic #3: Offer program-exclusive, non-monetary rewards.

 If you're still looking for ways to add value to your rewards without investing more money into your program, consider this: consumer and social psychologists have noted that people highly value exclusivity (so long as it isn’t perceived as elitist).
 For example, a new app feature that is available only to randomly-selected users is probably more coveted than the same feature when it becomes available to everyone.
 Perhaps this is because setting barriers to attaining an item signals that the item is in some way special; or perhaps it is because people often want what they (and others) can’t easily have.

 Either way, the point is this: exclusivity actually makes items more valuable.

 Applying this principle can be as simple as designing merchandise (from hats to bags to stickers) that cannot be obtained outside of the rewards program.
 While this merchandise may be inexpensive to manufacture, it’s still likely to be highly valued by consumers.
 And get this: program-exclusive rewards don’t even need to be physical.
 For example, consider the incentive of status.
 The Elephant Pants rewards loyal customers with VIP memberships, and their customers probably value this membership for more than simply its point multipliers.